EducationCity has created a brand new module to support teachers in the delivery of the new National Curriculum subject 'Computing'.

-In every Computing activity, content is made as clear to understand as possible, with visual and audible reinforcements for every answer.
-It is the combination of large text, clear voice-over, colourful graphics, and fun music that makes EducationCity.com’s Computing content appeal to all learners.
+In every Computing Activity, content is made as clear to understand as possible, with visual and audible reinforcements for every answer.
+It is the combination of large text, clear voice-over, colourful graphics, and fun music that makes EducationCity’s Computing content appeal to all learners.

 Great for formative assessment, with typically 8-10 questions asked on a specific topic

-Learn Screens helps pupils to gain an insight/overview of new Computing topics in a mini-tutorial
+Learn Screens help students to gain an insight/overview of new Computing topics in a mini-tutorial

-Printable Activity Sheets and resources give pupils something to work on independently in or after the lesson
+Printable Activity Sheets and resources give students something to work on independently in or after the lesson

 Computing Topic Tools +

-Tools offer teachers the freedom to explore a topic at a level and pace perfectly suited to their pupils
+Tools offer teachers the freedom to explore a topic at a level and pace perfectly suited to their students

 Default to appropriate difficulty level according to which academic level it is accessed from

-Prepare now and use later with Save and Open
+Prepare now and use later with our Save and Openfeature

 Student Tools +